hortonworks-spark/shc/README.md

       .format("org.apache.spark.sql.execution.datasources.hbase")
       .save()

-Given a data frame with specified schema, above will create an HBase table with 5 regions and save the data frame inside.
+Given a DataFrame with specified schema, above will create an HBase table with 5 regions and save the DataFrame inside.
 Note that if HBaseTableCatalog.newTable is not specified, the table has to be pre-created.

-### Perform data frame operation on top of HBase table
+### Perform DataFrame operation on top of HBase table

     def withCatalog(cat: String): DataFrame = {
       sqlContext